Full information on sheltered housing is available on this website.

 What other options are there for residential or supported accommodation?

 There are other options for supported housing such as that offered by Abbeyfield Housing Association in Badenoch & Strathspey, Inverness, Nairn and Ross.
 This is supported accommodation in a shared house with private facilities for residents and shared lounge / dining facilities with two meals a day provided by staff.
-This accommodation is included in Table 2 of Appendix C.

 There are also residential and supported accommodation establishments provided by the Council, housing associations and other voluntary organisations.
 The private sector also provides residential and supported accommodation for people with special residential and respite care needs.
 This includes: